URSolarSplash/Telemetry-Server/README.md

 The telemetry system consists of a single Telemetry Server, connected to multiple Telemetry Nodes.

 This repository contains the SDK which handles all functionality for the Telemetry Server.
-The Server SDK has been created in multiple languages: Java, Python, and JS are supported.
+The Server has been created in Python.

 The server runs in a background thread.
 Once started, it will:
 - Once per second, scan for new USB devices and attempt to connect to them.